pkibbey/pkibbey.github.io/src/content/blog/monorepos.md

 ---
-title: 'Monorepos'
+title: Monorepo Magic
-subtitle: 'a Practical Guide for Large-Scale Development'
+subtitle: a Practical Guide for Large-Scale Development
 description: >-
   A practical guide to implementing and managing monorepos for large-scale development projects.